wjl123wjl/TraceDoctor/rebuttal-ase.md

 **ReviewerA:**

 **Q1.
 Threshold.**
-- We experimented with thresholds of 0.8, 0.85, 0.9, and 0.95.
+- We experimented with thresholds of 0.85, 0.9, and 0.95.
 Based on manual inspection, a threshold of 0.9 achieved the best performance.
-Lower thresholds such as 0.8 tended to over-merge conceptually different errors, reducing interpretability.
-A higher threshold of 0.95 failed to group near-duplicate errors that differed only slightly in phrasing.
+Lower thresholds like 0.85 tend to over-merge distinct error types.
+For example, (1) Pattern Over-segmentation Issues: The model excessively splits logs into overly fine-grained templates, losing structural integrity.
+(2) Pattern Under-consolidation Problems: The model fails to group structurally similar logs into unified templates.
+These two are semantically different but have a similarity score of 0.87.
+A threshold of 0.85 would incorrectly merge them.

 **Q2.
 Prioritizing high‑frequency errors & impact of variant count per type.**